Cotinus coggygria "The Smoke Bush"

 How to Prune Cotinus

 Cotinus requires little or no pruning, which makes it easy to grow.
-Cotinus should be pruned in late winter or early spring when still dormant to keep the framework of the shrub looking in good shape.
-A light prune can to remove diseased, spindly or crossing branches and then a feed is an option.
+If pruning is needed, Cotinus should be pruned in late winter or early spring when still dormant to keep the framework of the shrub looking in good shape.
+A light prune can to remove diseased, spindly or crossing branches.
 Equally, Cotinus can be left for several years with little or no attention.

 Cotinus, when grown in its preferred conditions, can be vigorous and get large.
 This means it may outgrows it allotted spot or is overshadowing neighbouring shrubs and plants.
 If this occurs, Cotinus can be hard pruned if the shrub is mature and it will tolerate being cut back hard or coppiced and this will keep it in check, although at the expense of flowers for that year.
 Hard pruning will also have the effect of producing larger leaves that year.

-Cotinus will respond well to clipping and I have seen it grown to good effect clipped into a round lollipop shape, which makes a nice contrast from green topiary.
+Cotinus will respond well to clipping and I have seen it grown to a good effect clipped into a round lollipop shape, which makes a nice change from green topiary.

 If Cotinus is not the ideal shrub for your garden, check out shrubs and bushesspring flowering shrubssummer flowering shrubsshrubs with autumn and winter interest; and evergreen shrubs.

-Cotinus comes into leaf late in spring, but the compensation is the brilliant autumn colour.
+A real positive about growing Cotinus is it's brilliant autumn colour.
 Cotinus looks good with many border plants, blue and pink Clematis, with vibrant greens, as in the image centre which is with Alchemilla mollis, and with strong blues such as Agapanthus and good with Crocosmia; and also with other garden shrubs by way of contrast as in image top left with Cornus.

-Cotinus is fully hardy and easy to grow.
 The new foliage in spring looks lovely and particularly beautiful with raindrops on it.
-Late summer, the shrub, if provided with enough warmth and sun, will flower producing the delicate smoke effect and then put on spectacular autumn colour; a great garden shrub.
+Late summer, the shrub, if provided with enough warmth and sun, will flower producing the delicate smoke effect and then put on a spectacular autumn colour; a great garden shrub.

 Cotinus flame